odysseyofcoding/ODC.MdSharp/README.md

 If you have any questions regarding this project, contact me via: https://www.nuget.org/packages/ODC.HelloWorld/0.0.1/ContactOwners

-If you have any questions regarding the Web Servie provided by melissa®, you can visit: https://melissa.com/
+If you have any questions regarding the Web Service provided by melissa®, you can visit: https://melissa.com/
 <br/>
 <br/>